 As with many diseases today (cancer, for instance), the causes remain both mysterious and multitudinous— poking at us from every corner of modern life.
 To take one example, Green is studying a bacterial enzyme called transglutaminase, which appears to interact with gluten in a way that may spark reactions.
 But the enzyme, which is used in artificial form to bind processed meats, is difficult for consumers to track: Because the Food and Drug Administration classifies it as Generally Recognized as Safe (GRAS), producers don’t have to list it on labels.

 Wheat is more decipherable, but only slightly.
-While the evidence so far is sparse and disorganized, there are indications that a good portion of today’s gluten sensitivities come from two big changes in the past half century: first, in how we grow and process wheat; and second, in how we turn its flour into dough.
-Which brings us back to Bezian, and to why sourdough appears to be so potent.
+While the evidence so far is sparse and disorganized, there are indications that a good portion of today’s gluten sensitivities come from two big changes in the past half-century: first, in how we grow and process wheat; and second, in how we turn its flour into dough.
+This brings us back to Bezian, and to why sourdough appears to be so potent.

 Field Work

-High-yield wheat varieties made their global debut in 1961, when the American agronomist Norman Borlaug created arugged new variety that benefited from heavy applications of fertilizers.
-It also produced a field uncommonly thickwith wheat berries.
+High-yield wheat varieties made their global debut in 1961 when the American agronomist Norman Borlaug created rugged new varieties that benefited from the heavy applications of fertilizers.
+It also produced a field uncommonly thick with wheat berries.
 (He later exported his discovery to help developing countries feed their growing populations and is frequently credited for having saved a billion lives.)
-Not surprisingly, Borlaug’s success inspired imitators, and high yield wheat was soon dominating grain fields from India to Iowa.
+Not surprisingly, Borlaug’s success inspired imitators and high-yield wheat was soon dominating grain fields from India to Iowa.

 The primary answer to these demands was more plant muscle, which meant stronger glutens.
 As genetic variety in the world’s wheat fields slowly narrowed to fulfill these goals, we were left with yet another instance of monoculture—in this case, one that is literally gut-wrenching.
 “There is good evidence that ancient grains didn’t have anything like the toxicity that current wheat does,” says Columbia’s Dr. Green.

-A 2009 study out of Norway, published in the Journal of Agricultural Chemistry, identified similar changes under industrial agriculture.
+A 2009 study out of Norway, published in the Journal of Agricultural Chemistry, identified similar changes in industrial agriculture.
 It found that many wheat proteins were significantly transformed by the nitrogen and sulfur in chemical fertilizers.
-(Modern wheat is built for chemical treatment and irrigation, but when it’s farmed under “unsupplemented,” organic conditions, itsperformance falls—roughly matching a few preindustrial varieties.)
+(Modern wheat is built for chemical treatment and irrigation, but when it’s farmed under “unsupplemented,” organic conditions, its performance falls—roughly matching a few preindustrial varieties.)

 The Way Forward (Or Back?)